Baily Lighthouse: Operations in modern times

 In June 1972 the system was electrified, with a 1,500-watt bulb in a rotating lens, producing a flash every 20 seconds (On 27th February 1996 the light characteristic was changed to a white flash every 15 seconds) that can be seen at a range of 26 nmi.
 In 1973, additional dwellings for Supernumerary Assistant Lighthouse Keepers were built, as the Baily lighthouse became a training facility for Supernumerary Assistant Lighthouse Keepers who would then transfer to other lighthouses.

 Modern technology made light a secondary warning system, and a radio beacon became the primary method of warning ships.
 Starting in 1978, the light was operated only in poor visibility, along with the fog signal.
 The fog signal was finally discontinued in 1995.

 In late 1996, the lighthouse was converted to automatic operation, and the last of the Keepers left on 24 March 1997, making Baily the last Irish lighthouse to go automatic.
 The radio beacon service was discontinued in 1999, and at the same time, radar and additional communications equipment were installed.
 Although officially an automatic station, an attendant still lives in the Principal Keeper's residence.

-Part of the original lighthouse structure and the adjoining buildings have now been reconditioned as offices for D4H Technologies which appropriately provide software for the readiness, response, and re-evaluation of emergencies and incidents worldwide.
+Part of the original lighthouse structure and the adjoining buildings have now been reconditioned as offices for emergency management software company D4H.
+D4H was founded by an Irish Coast Guard volunteer in 2018.
+In 2025, D4H was acquired by London headquartered group EcoOnline for an undisclosed sum.